 Ice Sculpting Festival

 Winter just wouldn't be the same without a little snow and ice, and what better way to mark the coldest month of the year than with the London Ice Sculpting Festival?
-From the 10th to 12th January, Canary Wharf is set to be transformed into an icy playground as it hosts this sculpted extravaganza.
+During this January "must visit" event in London, Canary Wharf is set to be transformed into an icy playground as it hosts this sculpted extravaganza.
 The three main events are the single block competition, freestyle competition and big block competition.
 10 teams and 20 international sculptors will compete for the top prize, creating some amazing meltable artworks along the way.
 There's lot of opportunity for visitors to get involved, too - over the weekend there will be masterclasses, along with a food market to fill up between events.